merkatorgis/arrsync/README.md

 ## 2. Configure the Client(s)

-On each Client, again just run:
+On each Client, just run:

 ```
 npm exec arrsync@latest